dotnetrdf/dotnetrdf/Utilities/ReadMe.txt

 -Virtuoso ADO.Net Provider from OpenLink Software http://www.openlinksw.com -HtmlAgilityPack from Simon Mourier http://www.codeplex.com/htmlagilitypack

+Uses Icons from the Crystal Project (http://everaldo.com/crystal/?action=preview) which are licensed under the LGPL

 Thanks to the following people who have helped in the development process or whose suggestions have led to improvements in the code:
 - Eamon Nerbonne for the BlockingStreamReader fix (http://eamon.nerbonne.org/) which is much nicer than the